-During the 2022-2023 academic year NECC offered crime prevention and security awareness programs, several are outlined below.
+During the 2023 calendar year NECC offered crime prevention and security awareness programs, several are outlined below.
 All crime prevention and security awareness programs encourage students and employees to be responsible for their own security and the security of others.